superking84/superking84.github.io/README.md

 ### Wordle Clone

 A pretty basic clone of the wildly popular game "Wordle".
 Currently only working on desktop (it *works* on mobile but the sizing is all off).
 There are still some improvements to be made, including improvements to the word list, animations, and responsiveness on smaller devices.

+### Conway's Game of Life
+A favorite of mine that I enjoy implementing in whatever tech I happen to be learning at the moment.
+This one is still very much a work in progress, but I've already learned quite a bit about React trying to implement it, including the pitfalls of trying to use `setInterval` in React code.